 Terms of Service

 This document contains your Terms of Service (TOS).
-It is an agreement between you and Susquehanna Broadband explaining the rights and responsibilities of Susquehanna Broadband and you as a Susquehanna Broadband customer.
+It is an agreement between you and Susquehanna Broadband, LLC explaining the rights and responsibilities of Susquehanna Broadband and you as a Susquehanna Broadband customer.

 By ordering a service from Susquehanna Broadband, or by using equipment provided by Susquehanna Broadband, you accept the terms and conditions contained in this agreement and agree to comply with its requirements.
 Susquehanna Broadband is also bound by this agreement, although Susquehanna Broadband has the right to update the terms of service and other policies with conditions.

 We have done our best to make this document and other Susquehanna Broadband policies understandable.

 Customer, I, you, your: means a person, a company, or a legal entity who subscribes to a service provided by Susquehanna Broadband.

 User: This also refers to a person, company, or legal entity who subscribes to a service provided by Susquehanna Broadband, but also includes someone who also uses the same service.

 Equipment: This means any hardware or device provided by Susquehanna Broadband for use by a customer.